ESSENTIAL PROTECTION FOR YOU AND YOUR CLIENTS

 A construction site can be a very risky place where many things can go wrong, such as, theft, flood, storms, etc. With any construction or civil works, there is a risk of loss or damage.

 Our Contractors’ All Risks (CAR) insurance has been designed specifically for Contractors and Developers to cover and protect against the cost of this loss or damage and third-party injury claims.

 Also known as Contract Works insurance, Contractors’ All Risks insurance is an optional cover that can be added to a builders or tradesman policy if you will be carrying out work on a contract site.

-Reasons to get Contract Works Insurance from CRL:
+Reasons to get Contract Works Insurance: